Olio in 5 minutes

 • X-Tryolio-Campaign: <id> — a campaign matched

-• (no X-Tryolio-Campaign or X-Tryolio-Targeting-Rule) — served the default
+• (no X-Tryolio-Campaign) — served the default

 Common patterns#